trials

 Quattro Kush grown in CLEAN COCO had increased growth, yields, and potency compared to the Competitor Coco.
 CLEAN COCO has the potential to improve cannabis yield and potency compared to competitor brands.
 Our team believes that the combination of low salts and high CEC via strict quality controls led to the outperformance via the use of CLEAN COCO.

-Cannabis Flushing Research Trial
+Cannabis Flushing Research Study

 Share this Post